-The Floodplain Designation has been applied to lands along the Sackville River and McCabe and Webber Lakes which have been identified in floodplain mapping prepared under the joint Canada - Nova Scotia Flood Damage Reduction Program.
+The Floodplain Designation has been applied to the floodplains (RC-Apr29/25;E-May26/25) along the Sackville River and McCabe and Webber Lakes which have been identified in floodplain mapping prepared under the joint Canada - Nova Scotia Flood Damage Reduction Program and to the floodplains that were identified under the 2017 CBCL Sackville Rivers Floodplain Study - Phase II and as mapped by Design Point Engineering in 2024 (RC-Apr29/25;E-May26/25).
 The intention of the designation is to minimize the consequences of flooding while providing environmental protection for the identified watercourses.